n0ahth0mas/movie_night/README.md

 # MovieNight

 To practice code and continue learning post grad, I'm teaching myself Flutter.
 I took a [mobile development course](https://github.com/n0ahth0mas/AIT_ANDROID) two semesters ago that focused on Android development with Kotlin, and I wanted to take this interest one step further with Flutter.
-I'll be updating this as I progress through the creation process.
+I'll be updating this as I progress through the creation of this application.

 ## Contents